 Ph.D., University of Nebraska at Lincoln

-Course Taught: Systems Analysis and Design; Strategic Importance of Global Ecommerce
+Expertise: Systems Analysis and Design; Strategic Importance of Global Ecommerce; Corporate Participation in Open Source Software Development

 Julie E. Kendall, Ph.
 D., is a Professor of Management in the School of Business-Camden, Rutgers University.

-Professor Kendall is a fellow of the Decision Sciences Institute (DSI), a Vice President of the Association for Information Systems (AIS), and a Past Chair of IFIP Working Group 8.2.
+Professor Kendall is a fellow of the Decision Sciences Institute (DSI), a former two-term Vice President of the Association for Information Systems (AIS), and a Past Chair of IFIP Working Group 8.2.

-She is the co-author of a leading college textbook, Systems Analysis and Design (8th edition, 2011), as well as Project Planning and Requirements Analysis for IT Systems Development (2nd edition, 2002), and she has co-edited a research volume, Human, Organizational, and Social Dimensions of Information Systems Development.
+Professor Kendall is the co-author of a leading college textbook, Systems Analysis and Design (10th edition, 2019), as well as Project Planning and Requirements Analysis for IT Systems Development, and she has co-edited a research volume, Human, Organizational, and Social Dimensions of Information Systems Development.

-Professor Kendall’s research in information systems has been published in several top tier journals including MIS Quarterly, Decision Sciences, Organization Studies, European Journal of Information Systems, CAIS, Information & Management, The DATA BASE for Advances in Information Systems, JITTA and many other journals.
+Dr. Kendall’s research in information systems has been published in several top tier journals including Information Systems Research, MIS Quarterly, Decision Sciences, Organization Studies, European Journal of Information Systems, CAIS, Information & Management, The DATA BASE for Advances in Information Systems, JITTA, JOCEC, and many other journals.

 Julie was awarded the Silver Core Award from IFIP in 2004.
 Throughout her research career, Dr. Kendall has focused on nonprofit, service organizations.